brunv/React-Redux-Complete/README.md

 Each separe use of <Context.Provider> creater a new separate 'pipe' of information!!

 Using ```this.context``` (contextType property) we can only access a single context object inside a component.
 So to access multiple different contexts objects we need to use Context.Consumer.

+We can use Context as an alternative to Redux (although not recommended in most cases) by creating a React Component that contains all of our data and our business logic.